kunals-repo/Creation-of-Storage-account-by-Modules/README.md

 **What This Project Does**

-Creates an Azure Storage Account
+1.Creates an Azure Storage Account

-Provisions multiple containers within the storage account
+2.Provisions multiple containers within the storage account

-Uploads and manages block blobs inside the containers
+3.Uploads and manages block blobs inside the containers

-Uses modular Terraform code for better structure and reusability
+4.Uses modular Terraform code for better structure and reusability

 **Benefits of Using Modules**

-Reduced Code Duplication: Common configurations are reused across resources, minimizing repetitive code.
+1.Reduced Code Duplication: Common configurations are reused across resources, minimizing repetitive code.

-Improved Maintainability: Changes can be made in one place and reflected across all usages.
+2.Improved Maintainability: Changes can be made in one place and reflected across all usages.

-Better Readability: Code is cleaner and easier to understand due to logical separation.
+3.Better Readability: Code is cleaner and easier to understand due to logical separation.

-Scalability: Easily extend infrastructure by reusing existing modules.
+4.Scalability: Easily extend infrastructure by reusing existing modules.